nojronatron/songr/README.md

 - Gradle
 - HTML and CSS/Bootstrap

-## How to Run and Test

-To run this app you can either:

-- Use gradle and generate a JAR file `./gradlew build` and then execute `java ${jarfile.JAR}`.
-- Open the project in IntelliJ IDEA (or your favorite IDE with Java support) and click the Run button.

-The project includes Spring frameworks that includes a running Apache web server, default port: 8080.

 ## Features

 [ ] Create a 'hello world' route at '/hello'.
 Verify functionality by loading the route in the browser.
-[ ] Create a route that will UPPER CASE any input words => '/hello' should return a static webpage with 'HELLO' somewhere on it.
+[ ] Create a route that will UPPER CASE any input words => '/hello' should return a static webpage with 'HELLO' on it.
 [ ] Build-out the uppercase route so that it will upper case *entire sentences*.
 [ ] Create a basic splash page for the app that includes CSS styling (don't go overboard).
 [ ] Create an Album class as a model in the app.
 See details below.
 [ ] Create a route '/albums' that returns three Album instances with hardcoded data on a static template page.
 [ ] Test constructors, getters, and setters of the Album class.

+## How to Run

+To run this app you can either:

+- Use gradle and generate a JAR file `./gradlew build` and then execute `java ${jarfile.JAR}`.
+- Open the project in IntelliJ IDEA (or your favorite IDE with Java support) and click the Run button.

+The project includes Spring frameworks that includes a running Apache web server, default port: 8080.

-## Testing
+## How to Test

 To run tests you can either:

 - Use gradle: `./gradlew test`
 - Use your IDE that supports Java and JUnit Jupiter testing e.g. IntelliJ IDEA